Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV/README.md

 }
 ```

-Like in FD case, we can set some characteristics of FV via predefined tokens.
+Like in the FD case, we can set some characteristics of FV via predefined tokens.
 In this example we have only one token setting `FvAlignment = 16`, which is placed rigth after the `[FV.SimpleVolume]`.
 It is the only mandatory token for the `Firmware Volume`.
+We will talk about FV tokens later.

 Next we define what goes into the FFS of the FV.
 Here we have one FILE of type `RAW`, which means that the file type `EFI_FFS_FILE_HEADER.Type` is equal to `EFI_FV_FILETYPE_RAW`.
 And specification defines this type like this: